I want to become a pilot. Where do I start?

 Step 4: Take a Discovery Flight

-Step 5: Start Ground and Flight Training
+Step 5: Begin Ground and Flight Training

-Step 6: Pass the FAA Written Exam
+Step 6: Pass the FAA Written Knowledge Test

 Step 7: Pass the Checkride

-Step 8: Keep Learning!
+Step 8: Keep Climbing

 How Much Will It Cost?